-The Metrics Master Income Trust and the MCP Wholesale Investments Trust were formed due to legal, regulatory, tax or similar requirements.
+Metrics Master Income Trust and the MCP Wholesale Investments Trust were formed due to legal, regulatory, tax or similar requirements.
 When considered together they display the characteristics of an investment entity:

-- > the Fund indirectly holds more than one investment because the wholesale fund holds a portfolio of investments; - > the MCP Wholesale Investments Trust is largely capitalised by the Fund, the Fund is funded by more than one investor who are related to the Fund; and - > ownership in the Fund and the MCP Wholesale Investments Trust are represented by the Fund interests to which a proportion of the net assets of the investment entity are attributed. - (i) Compliance with International Financial Reporting Standards (IFRS); The financial statements of the Fund also comply with International Financial Reporting Standards and Interpretations as issued by the International Accounting Standards Board ("IASB"). - (ii) New and amended standards adopted by the Fund;
+- the Fund indirectly holds more than one investment because the wholesale fund holds a portfolio of investments; - the MCP Wholesale Investments Trust is largely capitalised by the Fund, the Fund is funded by more than one investor who are related to the Fund; and - ownership in the Fund and the MCP Wholesale Investments Trust are represented by the Fund interests to which a proportion of the net assets of the investment entity are attributed. - (i) Compliance with International Financial Reporting Standards (IFRS); The financial statements of the Fund also comply with International Financial Reporting Standards and Interpretations as issued by the International Accounting Standards Board ("IASB"). - (ii) New and amended standards adopted by the Fund; The Fund has applied the following standards and amendments for the first time for its annual reporting period commencing 1 July 2023: - ► AASB 2021-2 Amendments to Australian Accounting Standards - Disclosure of Accounting Policies Definition of Accounting Estimates AASB 7, AASB 101, AASB 108, AASB 134 & AASB Practice Statement 2.

-There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2022 that have a material impact on the amounts recognised in the prior period or will affect the current or future periods. - (iii) New standards, amendments and interpretations effective after 1 July 2023 and have not been early adopted; A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2023, and have not been early adopted in preparing these financial statements.
-None of these are expected to have a material effect on the financial statements of the Fund.
+The amendment listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.

+(iii) New standards, amendments and interpretations effective after 1 July 2024 and have not been early adopted;

+A number of new accounting standards, amendments and interpretations have been published that are not mandatory for the 30 June 2024 reporting period and have not been early adopted in preparing these financial statements.

+Most of these are not expected to have a material impact on the financial statements of the fund.
+However, management is still in the process of assessing the impact of the new standard AASB 18 which was issued in June 2024 and replaces AASB 101 Presentation of Financial Statements.